LP2X0X/PROGRAMMING/Web Dev/4 - JavaScript/4.0 - General/package.json.md

 ---
 tags:
- - react
+ - js
- - app
+ - term
- - other
+ - general
 ---

 It’s the **manifest file** for a Node.js / JavaScript project.
 It tells Node (and npm/yarn/pnpm) things like: